Logo preload

 4. Determine preventative measures.

-The final step in the job safety analysis is to try to eliminate any hazards you have identified and share your findings with all workers who perform that job.
+Finally, the last step in the job safety analysis is to try to eliminate any hazards you have identified and share your findings with all workers who perform that job.
 While not all hazards can be eliminated, many can be mitigated to limit as much risk as possible.

 Recommended actions might include: